phptek/silverstripe-jsontext/docs/en/usage.md

 ## In the CMS

-Using the `JSONTextExtension` we can subvert SilverStripe's default behaviour of needing a `DBField` mapped to a UI field like `TextField`.
-We can actually map non DB-backed UI fields like `TextField` and `Text` to JSON values stored in `JSONtext` fields where the non DB-backed UI field's name, becomes a JSON key, and the field's value, the respective JSON value.
+Using the `JSONTextExtension` we can subvert SilverStripe's default behaviour of needing a `DBField` mapped to a UI field in `getCMSFields()` such as `TextField`.
+We can actually map non DB-backed CMS fields, such as a `TextField` for example, to JSON values stored in `JSONtext` DB fields, where the non DB-backed UI field's name, becomes a JSON key, and the field's value, the respective JSON value.

-Simply declare a `$json_field_map` array static in your `DataObject`'s and `SiteTree` objects, comprising values as arrays whose keys are the name(s) of your `JSONText` DB fields and values are arrays of non DB-backed fields who's data should be stored in the respective `JSONTxt` field.
+Simply declare a `$json_field_map` array static in your `DataObject`'s and `SiteTree` objects, comprising an array whose keys are the name(s) of your `JSONText` DB fields and values are arrays of non DB-backed CMS fields who's data should be stored as JSON in the respective `JSONTxt` field.

 Obviously, your JSON data can only be simple and single dimensional so that there's an easy to manage relationship between UI field and JSON key=>value pairs.